genevate/style_guides/programming/languages/elm.md

 - Avoid passing parameters to your `initialRecord` functions.
 These functions should remain simple and provide safe defaults.
 If needing to modify the default values of one of these functions, use a record update (i.e. `updatedRecord = {initialRecord | key = value}`) instead.
+- Use a flat record structure initially and wait to use a more complex nested structure until you refactor and see a need arise as this lead to few complications with unpacking and updating the nested record.
+Example:

+      # No
+      type alias Model = {label: String, point: Point}
+      type alias Point = {x: Int, y: Int}

+      # Yes
+      type alias Model = {label: String, x: Int, y: Int}
+- Use records to extract complex function signatures.
+When the argument list of a function exceeds more than three arguments, this is a good time to extract the details to a record.
+Example:

+      # No
+      example : String -> String -> String -> String -> String
+      example label slug notes bio =
+        "add implementation here"

+      # Yes
+      type alias Person = {label: String, slug: String, notes: String, bio: String}

+      example : Person -> String
+      example person =
+        "add implementation here"

 ## Case Expressions